This is a list of the items which may be placed in an index file to be processed

 whose content is to be sent as error text when authentication is

 denied.
-If the file name starts with '~/
+If the file name starts with '~/' as above it

 is assumed to be relative to the WN root directory.